orshriki11/MTM_HW2/README.md

 The main issues are:
-- The way playersHash.insert in addplayer is inserting a new node (from copy construct) into the hash, causing it to have link issues with the original uptree.
+- The way playersHash.insert in addplayer is inserting a new node (from copy construct) into the hash, causing it to have link issues with the original UpTree.

-- where UFNode.Find is called it can mistakengly be called on a NULL node, because of the same issue that the nodes are inserted into the hash unlinked to their original tree.
+- Where UFNode.Find is called it can mistakengly be called on a NULL team/node, because of the same issue that the nodes are inserted into the hash unlinked to their original tree.

 Also here are some link summarys from some tests: